-If you are unwell or have an urgent problem which needs to be dealt with on the same day, there is a morning triage surgery and afternoon duty clinician.
+If you are unwell or have an urgent medical problem which needs to be dealt with on the same day, there is a morning triage surgery and afternoon duty clinician.
 They will be based at the main Barnard branch.
 Due to limited urgent appointment availability please do not request one for routine follow up, chronic problem management or routine referrals, as this will prevent others with more urgent need getting an appointment.

 Call the reception team from 8am on the day you need to be seen.
 The receptionist will take your telephone number and brief details of the problem, so that we can triage the urgency of the call.

 Each morning one doctor does a triage surgery.
 Please be aware that this surgery can become very busy, it may therefore be some time before you are called back, so please give a contact number where you will be available until early afternoon.

 The GP will then return your call and may offer advice, which can include self management, a prescription or to attend hospital.
-If the doctor feels that you do need to be seen, he/she will arrange this for you.
+If the doctor feels that you do need to be seen, they will arrange this for you.
 You may be invited to book a routine review if the problem is deemed non urgent.

 LATE APPOINTMENTS ON THURSDAY EVENING AND SATURDAY MORNING WILL REMAIN AS THEY ARE NOW PRE-BOOKABLE ONLY.

 They are primarily aimed at those patients who have difficulty attending appointments during our normal opening hours.